adensur/blog/computer_vision_zero_to_hero/03_convolutions/Readme.md

 We get
 $$1 * 0 + 2 * 1 + 4 * 2 + 5 * 3 = 25$$
-We continue "tiling" the image with the kernel.
+We continue "sliding" the kernel along the image.
 Bottom left will yield:
 $$3*0 + 4*1 + 6*2 + 7*3 = 37$$
 And bottom right:
 $$4*0 + 5 * 1 + 7 * 2 + 8*3 = 43$$